-- 13 additional gritters to provide extra resources in prolonged snow and ice conditions; - 50 hand gritters to treat footways; - Towed gritters, snow blowers and snow ploughs; - 39 farmers/agricultural contractors who have equipment to carry out snow clearing and provide additional support during bad weather when our resources are stretched.
+- 13 additional gritters to provide extra resources to treat secondary routes in severe weather; - 50 hand gritters to treat footways; - Towed gritters, snow blowers and snow ploughs; - 24 farmers/agricultural contractors who have equipment to carry out snow clearing and provide additional support in the rural areas during bad weather when our resources are stretched.

-Within each of our gritters is a vehicle tracking system which allows us to keep track of when, where and what gritting activity has been undertaken.
+Within each of our gritters is a vehicle navigation system which allows us to keep track of when, where and what gritting activity has been undertaken.
 We are also introducing satellite navigation and GPS controlled automatic salting systems to some of the fleet this year allowing any driver to drive any route.
 This allows much more efficient and flexible use of our labour resources, particularly in severe weather situations.